|Product:||[Fedora] Fedora||Reporter:||Jaroslav Reznik <jreznik>|

 This message is a reminder that Fedora 22 "Change Checkpoint: 100% Code Complete Deadline" is on 2015-03-31 .
 All Accepted Changes has to be code complete and ready to be validated in the Beta release (optionally by Fedora QA).
 Required bug state at this point is ON_QA.
 As for several System Wide Changes, Beta Freeze is a point of contingency plan, all incomplete Changes will be reported to FESCo for 2015-04-01 meeting.
 In case of any questions, don't hesitate to ask Wrangler (jreznik). https://fedoraproject.org/wiki/Releases/22/Schedule

-Hi Dan, we'd like to include this change in the Fedora 22 Beta Release Notes.
-I put together a draft of the release note in the Doc Text field; please review the text and let me know if you'd like to add or change anything.
+Hi Jakub, we'd like to include this change in the Fedora 22 Beta Release Notes.
+Please take a look at the draft I wrote in the Doc Text field, and let me know if this text is sufficient, or if there's anything you'd like to add or change.
 Thanks!